 Broken Clavicle Effects and Causes

 Clavicle fractures affect persons of all ages and are rather prevalent.
-The Centre section of the bone, called the shaft, is where the majority of fractures occur.
+The Center section of the bone called the shaft, is where the majority of fractures occur.
 The bone might shatter where it joins to the ribs or shoulder blade on occasion.
 Clavicle fractures come in a variety of shapes and sizes.
 The bone might either crack slightly or shatter into countless pieces (comminuted fracture).
 The shattered bone fragments may line up straight or maybe crooked (displaced fracture).
 A direct impact on the shoulder is the most common cause of clavicle fractures.
 This can occur as a result of a fall on the shoulder or a car accident.
 A broken clavicle can also occur by a fall onto an outstretched arm.
 During a baby’s journey through the birth canal, a clavicle fracture can occur.

 - Difficulty in bending the shoulder downward and forward

 - Inability to elevate the arm due to pain

 - A grinding feeling while trying to raise the arm

 - A bump or malformation over the break.

 - Bruising, swelling, and/or tenderness around the collarbone are other signs and symptoms of a fracture.

 Your doctor will want to hear how the injury happened and what symptoms your child is experiencing.
 He or she will then perform a thorough examination of your child’s shoulder.
 There is frequently a visible deformity, or bump, at the fracture site in a clavicle fracture.
 Pain will occur if you apply gentle pressure on the break.
 Although a bone fragment breaking through the skin is uncommon, it can cause the skin to develop a tent shape.
 The shattered ends of the bone in a clavicle fracture can induce tenting of the skin over the fracture site.